vrubovoy/debian-workstation/docs/CONFIGURATION.md

   `scripts/configure/firefox-extensions.sh`; the choice is kept in `/etc/debian-workstation/firefox-extensions` and Firefox installs them on its next start.
-- **Locking.** `workstation-lock` is the only locker. `xss-lock` runs it after 10 minutes idle and before suspend, and displays turn off after 15 minutes.
+- **Locking.** `workstation-lock` is the only locker.
+It shows the wallpaper, fitted to each monitor once and cached in `~/.cache/workstation`. `xss-lock` runs it after 10 minutes idle and before suspend, and displays turn off after 15 minutes.
+- **Focus.** The focused window, the Rofi menus and the LightDM form share the look of a focused text field: an accent border and a faint ring around it.
+  For windows the ring is picom's shadow, drawn only around the focused one.
+- **Launcher.** Rofi would show applications whose icon is missing with a blank icon, so the installer hides them for the user with `Hidden=true` entries in `~/.local/share/applications`.
+Run `./install.sh` again after installing new software.
 - **Clipboard.** CopyQ keeps the last 200 clipboard items but ignores the mouse selection (PRIMARY). `workstation-clipboard start` applies these settings at every login, so they always match the repository.